mwgeurts/systematic_error/README.md

 * kernel.img
 * fat.img

+The TomoTherapy FMEA Simulation Tool must be configured to either calculate dose locally or communicate with a dose calculation server.
+If using local calculation, `gpusadose` must be installed in an execution path available to MATLAB.
+If using a remote server, open `CalcDose()`, find the statement `ssh2 = ssh2_config('tomo-research', 'tomo', 'hi-art');`, and enter the IP/DNS address of the dose computation server (tomo-research, for example), a user account on the server (tomo), and password (hi-art).
+This user account must have SSH access rights, rights to execute `gpusadose`, and finally read/write acces to the temp directory.
+See Accuray Incorporated to see if your research workstation includes this feature.
+For additional information, see the [tomo_extract](https://github.com/mwgeurts/tomo_extract) submodule.

-When using the 3D [gamma analysis](http://www.ncbi.nlm.nih.gov/pubmed/9608475) metric, if the Parallel Computing Toolbox is enabled, `CalcGamma()` will attempt to compute the three-dimensional computation using a compatible CUDA device.
+When using the 3D [gamma analysis](https://github.com/mwgeurts/gamma) metric, if the Parallel Computing Toolbox is enabled, `CalcGamma()` will attempt to compute the three-dimensional computation using a compatible CUDA device.
 To test whether the local system has a GPU compatible device installed, run `gpuDevice(1)` in MATLAB.
 All GPU calls in this application are executed in a try-catch statement, and automatically revert to an equivalent (albeit longer) CPU based computation if not available or if the available memory is insufficient.

 To run this application, call the function `AutoSystematicError()` from MATLAB with no input arguments.
 As described below, the application will find all patient archives (filename appended with "_patient.xml") within a specified input directory and run the FMEA simulation.
 To change the search directory, edit the `inputDir` declaration statement in the function `AutoSystematicError()`.
 When searching the input directory, the folder lists are intentionally randomized such that the plans are processed by the tool in a random order.